Types of quantum field thories

 In supersymmetric quantum field theory with extended supersymmetry, certain extremal supermultiplets have some of the supersymmetries retained (have 0-eigenvalue under some of the supersymmetry generators).
 These are called Bogomol’nyi–Prasad–Sommerfield saturated solutions.

+They exist also in some models of soliton theory (English Wikipedia: Bogomol’nyi–Prasad–Sommerfield bound).
 The fact that a certain fraction (typically one half or fourth of supersymmetry generators) of supersymmetry is retained implies the saturation of the BPS-bound, which does make sense a bit more generally.
 The retained generators generate a nontrivial subalgebra of the full supersymmetry algebra and carry conserved charges; the mass is exactly determined in terms of these charges.

 Specifically in superstring theory BPS states in target space correspond to string states on the worldsheet which are annihilated by the left-moving (say) half of the Dirac-Ramond operator.
 These are counted by the Witten genus, see at Witten genus – Relation to BPS states.